Cecypo-Tech/ERPNext-PowerPlay/README.md

     - Easily create drag and drop professional print templates.
     - Create thermal receipts (for thermal printers, Kitchen Order Tickets (KOT), etc)
 - **Reprinting**
-  - Add a int field `custom_print_count` that will be incremented from this tool
+  - Add a int field `custom_print_count` that will be incremented from this tool.
+Enable `Allow On Submit` and `No Copy`.
   - Tool saves print history, ensuring that the document does not get printed multiple times
+- Create multiple jobs for the same doctype if you need multiple layouts (you could use one for the receipt and a modified one acting as a picking list)
 - Use any print format (not limited to default)
 - Windows only